likoly/os-challenge-ByteForce/README.md

 ## Race Condition Experiment:
 <sub>*Responsible: Chad Lantz S241783*</sub>
 #### the motivation
 Instead of sequentially working on brute forcing 7 different hashes at the same time my experiment was to work on just one hash splitting up the brute force algorithm amongst 6 threads.
 The code utilized a internal race-condition in shared memory to efficiently prevent more work from being done then necessary.
 Each thread is split up covering a different range of the bruteforce hash, terminating when one has reached the right answer.
-In order to eliminate additional overhead, I made it so that each thread contully ran and was re-assigned instead of tearing down and re-creating each thread for each hash.
+In order to eliminate additional overhead, I made it so that each thread continually ran and was re-assigned instead of tearing down and re-creating each thread for each hash.
 This Experiment also made sure to incorporate the cache that Soren built to efficiently eliminate the repeating hashes that were received.
 #### Test:
 We tested this experiment like the others with the same configuration parameters in order to simulate the final parameters on the test.
 ### Results